nwjs/nw.js/docs/For Users/Advanced/Customize Menubar.md

 On Windows and Linux, the menubars behave exactly the same.
 Each window can have one menubar and they all reside bellow the titlebar.

+!!! tip "Menubar in Fullscreen / Kiosk Mode"
+    In fullscreen or kiosk mode, menubar is visible on top of the window on Windows and Linux.
+Setting `win.menu` to `null` can completely remove the menubar.
+See also [`win.menu`](../../References/Window.md#winmenu).

 ### Mac OS X

 !!! warning "Behavior Changed"